-We start seeing birds: Fischer's Sparrow Lark, Red-capped Lark, African Harrier Hawk, Pale Chanting Goshawk, and of course, Lilac-breasted Roller with its kaleidoscope of twenty-seven colors.
+We start seeing birds: Fischer's Sparrow Lark, Redcapped Lark, African Harrier Hawk, Pale Chanting Goshawk, and of course, Lilac-breasted Roller with its kaleidoscope of twenty-seven colors.
 Impressive is just the physical beauty of Amboseli, which former clients have described as "quintessential Africa."
-Giraffes and Elephants are common.
+Giraffe and Elephant are common.

 Our accommodations here are in comfortable tented cabins where we have full baths with showers, comfortable furniture, and a view facing the slopes of Kilimanjaro.
 The swimming pool is a great place to rest and bird, with African Pied Wagtail, colorful firefinches, and Chestnut Weaver taking drinks from the edge.
 White-bellied Go-Away-Bird, Speckled Mousebird, and incredibly bright Beautiful Sunbird may feed in flowering acacia trees all around.

 After a break, we meet about 3:30 PM for a game drive, keeping our eyes open to spot a Fringe-eared Oryx, a fairly rare find of a range-restricted species here at Amboseli.
 Tall umbrella acacias frame views of Kilimanjaro.
 What typically steals the show for the afternoon is time with Elephants.
 It's amazing to be so close to these giants.
-They spend time in the water, and when they emerge their legs so dark against pale, mud-clad bodies are startling.
+They spend time in the water, and when they emerge with their legs so dark against pale, mud-clad bodies, they are startling.
 The age mix of the herd makes for playful encounters; we have ample time to photograph, watch, and wait for things to happen.
-There are just SO many elephants, surrounded by ample numbers of Grant's Gazelle and Zebra.
+There are just SO many Elephants, surrounded by ample numbers of Grant's Gazelle and Zebra.
 We make a loop drive, always scanning for Cheetah, Hyena, and more.

 Dinner here is a buffet, with one of the choices being pizza made in a most ingenious oven - a circular stack of charcoal bins, each red hot and ready for a round pizza pan, delicious and made to order.

-Accommodations: Amboseli Sentrim Camp (B,L,D)
+Accommodations near Amboseli National Park (B,L,D)

-Sat., Feb.
-3 & Sun.
-Feb.
-4 Amboseli National Park - Morning and Afternoon Game Drives
+Sun., Feb.
+2 & Mon., Feb.
+3 Amboseli National Park - Morning & Afternoon Game Drives ones frisky, and often hiding behind their moms.

-Kilimanjaro is the source of water for myriad underground rivers and springs at Amboseli, and we visit two marshes, each a stunning oasis full of life.
-Enjoy watching herds of Zebra with young, the little ones frisky, and often hiding behind their moms.
 Watch herd dynamics; see the dominant female discipline another with just a short switch of her ears.
-You may be mesmerized by variations in the stripe patterns particularly on their faces but also on their flanks and bellies.
+You may be mesmerized by variations in the stripe patterns - particularly on their faces but also on their flanks and bellies.